ajholmqu/pagiopalus-ginger/README.md

-# pagiopalus-ginger
+# Assessing source-sink dynamics in invaded habitat using metabarcoding
+## Anna J. Holmquist, Seira A. Adams, Rosemary G. Gillespie

 Code and data associated with publication titled "Assessing source-sink dynamics in invaded habitat using metabarcoding"

-# Data files included
+## Data files included:

 all_reads.csv contains all reads produced following DADA2 and basic filtering